AdobeDocs/audience-manager.en/help/using/c-features/traits/trait-variable-prefixes.md

 snippet: y
 ---

-# Prefix Requirements for Key Variables{#prefix-requirements-for-key-variables}
+# Prefix Requirements for Key Variables {#prefix-requirements-for-key-variables}

 This article describes the prefixes you must attach to key variables when creating trait rules.